-South Central Community Schools is serving approximately 840 students.
-Transportation is provided to all students whom live in the district.
-Each bus will provide transportation for (K-12) grades.
-Our district has four major state highways: United State Route (6) (West and East Bound) to the north of the district, State Road (39) (North and South Bound) to the east of the district, United State Route (30) (West and East Bound) to the South of the district, and United State Route (421) (North and South Bound) to the West of the District.
-Having four major state roads in our district combines the difficulty of the safety of our transportation system.
-For this reason, the safety of our students and staff will always be first consideration at all times.
+The school corporation serves approximately 950 students and transportation is provided to all students who live in the district.
+Each bus will provide transportation for prekindergarten through 12th grade.
+Our district has four major state highways: U.S. Route 6 (west and eastbound) to the north of the district, State Road 39 (north and southbound) to the east of the district, U.S. Route 30 (west and eastbound) to the south of the district, and U.S. Route 421 (north and southbound) to the west of the district.
+Having four major state roads in our district makes safety even more important.
+For this reason, the safety of our students and staff will always be considered first at all times.

-If roads are PASSABLE, we intend to have school.
-If roads are not passable at the beginning of the school day, we may delay the opening of school or close completely.
-If a storm happens during the day, we need your cooperation.
-Listed below are some things you should know and ways you may help.
+If school district roads are passable, we intend to have school.
+If roads are not passable at the beginning of the school day, we may delay the opening of school or close completely, thus issuing an eLearning day.
+If a storm happens during the day, we will need your cooperation.
+Listed below are some terms you should know and ways you may help.
 Please take some time to familiarize yourself with these procedures.

-- SCHOOL DELAYED: This term means that school will start at a time later than normal.
-It is usually two hours, but could be shorter.
-A two hour delay would mean that if your child was to meet a bus at 7:20 a.m., the bus would come at 9:20 a.m.
-In such case that the delay is on a Wednesday, late start is not recognized, and the bus will come two hours later than the NORMAL start time.
+- SCHOOL IS DELAYED: This term means that school will start at a time later than normal.
+It is usually two hours but could be shorter.
+A two-hour delay would mean that if your child was to meet a bus at 7:20 a.m., the bus would come at 9:20 a.m.
+In such a case that the delay is on a Wednesday, a late start is not recognized, and the bus will come two hours later than the normal start time.

-- SCHOOL CLOSED: This term is used if school is closed for the entire day.
+- SCHOOL IS CLOSED: This term is used if school is closed for the entire day.
+Additionally, an eLearning day will take effect.
 It also means all events for the day will be canceled and rescheduled.
-This day is made up with flex days built into the school calendar.
-Lost days in excess of five will be made up at the end of the school year.

 - Always dress your child appropriately.
 If a bus has a problem, warm clothing will be necessary.

-- You are requested NOT to contact the school about whether schools will be opened or closed.
-Phone lines are important to the schools in assessing the situation.
-It is understandable that it may be necessary to contact the school; however, you should make arrangements ahead of time for your child(ren).
+- You are requested not to contact the school about whether the school will be opened or closed.
+School phone lines are important in assessing the situation.
+It is understandable that it may be necessary to contact the school, however, you should make arrangements ahead of time for your child(ren).

 - You should be familiar with your bus driver.
 If you have questions about the route, you should contact your driver.
 Many drivers have developed a phone tree to relay emergency information to the riders.

-- You should always ASSUME school is open unless you are notified otherwise by the media.
+- You should always assume school is open unless you are notified otherwise by the media, school website, or SchoolMessenger.

-A decision to close school is normally made in the morning.
+A decision to delay or close school is normally made in the early morning hours.
 Only unusual circumstances will necessitate closing school the night before.
-Decisions are usually made before 6:30 a.m.; however, changing conditions could delay the announcement to a later time.
+Decisions are usually made before 6:30am, however, changing conditions could delay the announcement to a later time.

-Local radio stations broadcasting the South Central Community School's weather related school announcements include the following:
+Local radio stations broadcasting the South Central Community School Corporations's weather-related school announcements include the following:

 - Michigan City WEFM FM (96.0)